caarfken/PyEdit/README.md

 ## Installation
 ### Important!
 Do not move any of the files individually.
 You will have to redownload if you do so.

-Go to [github.com/caarfken/PyEdit/releases/latest](https://github.com/caarfken/PyEdit/releases/latest) and click on the file for your operating system (for example, Linux Build) and wait for the download to complete.
-Unzip the downloaded files into a new folder and enter the folder.
+Go to [github.com/caarfken/PyEdit/releases/latest](https://github.com/caarfken/PyEdit/releases/latest) and download the build for your OS (for example, Linux Build).
+Extract the folder from the zip and enter it.
 ### Linux
-Make "main" executable and it is now ready to run!
-Just double-click to start.
+Make "main" executable (`chmod +x main`) and it is now ready to run!
+Just execute "main" to start.
 ### Mac & Windows
 This is a portable build, so it works already!
 Just double-click "main" or "main.exe" when you want to run it.
 ### For advanced users